atomix/atomix.github.io/docs/index.md

 <div class="grid grid-right" markdown>

 <div class="step" markdown>
-## :fontawesome-solid-toolbox: Build your application
+## :fontawesome-solid-code: Code your application

-SDKs provide the building blocks of distributed applications.
-Use data structures to store application state or share state across pod or services.
+Atoms are the building blocks of distributed systems.
+Choose from a variety of different data structures to store application state or share state across pod or services.
 Distributed coordination primitives enable safe interaction with other nodes and services within the Kubernetes cluster.
-The building blocks provided by the SDK are database- and protocol-agnostic.
-Simply use the data structures and primitives that are right for your use case.
+Use the atoms that are right for your use case.

 [:octicons-arrow-right-24: Learn more](/user-guide/development/atoms/)
 </div>